jamarphi/pen_engine/README.md

 For Mac it would be:

     - brew install ninja

-If using Windows, download Cygwin with the GCC compiler in order to build the .so file.

 Make sure you have an internet connection because this will download any files needed for the build.
 This will build the apk files into a build/outputs/apk directory inside of the android directory.